costrouc/dftfit/docs/configuration.rst

 function.

  - ``spec.problem.weights`` weights to use in addition to the features to calculate.
-Available options include: force, stress, and energy.
+Available options include: force, stress, energy, lattice_constants, elastic_constants, bulk_modulus, shear_modulus.
 Note that even for multiobjective optimization functions a single objective value can be computed.

 Algorithms
 ~~~~~~~~~~